epfml/getting-started-lauzhack/README.md

 We provide you access to the RCP cluster (EPFL-wide).
 It has A100 (80GB) GPUs.
 The system is built on top of [Docker](https://www.docker.com) (containers), [Kubernetes](https://kubernetes.io) (automating deployment of containers) and [run:ai](https://run.ai) (scheduler on top of Kubernetes).

-For starters, we recommend you to go through the [minimal basic setup](#minimal-basic-setup) first and then read the [important notes](#important-notes-and-workflow).
+For starters, you should go through the [minimal basic setup](#minimal-basic-setup) first.

-If you come up with any question about the cluster or the setup that you do not find answered here, you can check the [frequently asked questions page](docs/faq.md).
-Also, please do not hesitate to reach out to any of your colleagues or the organizers (e.g. on Discord), we are happy to help you out.
+If you come up with any question about the cluster or the setup that you do not find answered here, try and talk to other participants, or google :) Also, please do not hesitate to reach out to any of your colleagues or the organizers (e.g. on Discord), we are happy to help you out.

+> [!TIP]
+> We know the setup below may seem daunting at first.
+But don't worry, the guide tries to make it as simple as possible for you by providing you all commands in order, and with a script that does most of the work for you.
+You do not need to understand the commands in detail.
+The only requirement is that you have a basic understanding of how to use a terminal and git.

 > [!CAUTION]
 > You are sharing the cluster with other teams.
 Please be mindful of the resources you use. **Do not forget to stop your jobs when not used!**